Flag of Serbia: Modern Serbia

-The state flag of Serbia is also popular with Serbs in the Republika Srpska, who usually prefer to fly it instead of the national flag of Bosnia and Herzegovina.
+Following the restoration of Serbia's independence after the Montenegrin independence referendum, the newly adopted Constitution of Serbia formally sanctioned the national symbols prescribed by the 2004 parliamentary recommendation.
+The recommendation remained in use until 2009 when the Law on National Symbols was enacted legally sanctioning symbols introduced in 2004.
+In 2010, a standardisation of the flag (both state and civil), including the specification of the colour values and a visual redesign of the coat of arms, was enacted.

 Design

 The state flag bears the lesser coat of arms, centred vertically and shifted to the hoist side by one-seventh of the flag's length.
 The flag ratio is 2 to 3 (height/width), with three equal horizontal bands of red, blue and white, each taking one third of the height.
-Recommended colors (white and black are not documented in Pantone) are: The colors have no officially-designated meaning, but traditionally red is taken to represent wartime bloodshed, blue freedom, and white mother's breastmilk.
+Recommended colours (white and black are not documented in Pantone) are: